 The third semester begins with an advanced course in Sustainable Destination Development.
 After this, you will study one of the other two specialisations.

-The fourth semester is dedicated to writing your thesis, which should be based on your two specialisations.
+The fourth semester is dedicated to your degree thesis, which should be based on your two chosen specialisations.

 Teaching is closely related to the large, multidisciplinary research programme "Sustainable Visits", in which 30 researchers from 9 disciplines are studying and developing sustainable destination development on Gotland.
 During your studies you will both meet many of these researchers, and get the opportunity to contribute to their research projects.